Ruling means Seattle can consider plan to ease restrictions on accessory-dwelling units

-A legal ruling Monday should clear the way for the Seattle City Council to consider easing restrictions on backyard cottage and mother-in-law apartments, also known as accessory-dwelling units.
+A legal ruling Monday should clear the way for the Seattle City Council to consider easing restrictions on backyard cottages and mother-in-law apartments, also known as accessory-dwelling units.

 The city’s environmental review of the potential changes was adequate, deputy hearing examiner Barbara Dykes Ehrlichman has decided, dismissing a legal challenge brought by a neighborhood group.

-Councilmember Mike O’Brien has for years been working to loosen regulations on the accessory units.
-Under his proposal, Seattle would allow a cottage and a mother-in-law apartment on the same lot, would no longer require off-street parking for accessory units and would no longer require owners of properties with accessory units to always live on site.
+Councilmember Mike O’Brien has for years been working to loosen regulations on accessory units.
+Under his proposal, Seattle would allow a cottage and a mother-in-law apartment on the same lot, would no longer require off-street parking for accessory units and would no longer require owners of properties with accessory units to live on site.

+Cottages would be allowed on smaller lots, and up to 12 unrelated people would be allowed to live on a lot with a cottage and a mother-in-law, up from eight unrelated people.

-Cottages would be allowed on smaller lots.
-The city also would move aggressively to limit the size of new single-family houses.
+Seattle also would move aggressively to limit the size of new single-family houses.
+O’Brien has said he wants to encourage property owners to add accessory units rather than replace smaller, older houses with McMansions.

 “I am thrilled,” O’Brien said Monday, reacting to the ruling.
 “It means the council can act early this summer to refine policies and provide a path for more people to build backyard cottages.”